Nov 23, 2024

 Lastly, MCC must prohibit the use of high-pressure recruitment tactics such as making multiple unsolicited contacts (3 or more total), including contacts by phone, email, or in-person, and engaging in same-day recruitment and registration for the purpose of securing military service member enrollments.

-Any violoation of these guidelines or procedures by MCC staff or faculty could lead to MCC taking disciplinary action as prescribed by the employee code of conduct.
+Any violation of these guidelines or procedures by MCC staff or faculty could lead to MCC taking disciplinary action as prescribed by the employee code of conduct.
+(Approved by Board of Trustees, 08/08/2023)

 6.19 Survey Policy